-Q. How do I know if 'annualisation' applies to me in the 2015 Scheme?
+If 'annualisation' applies to you in the 2015 Scheme

-A. NHS Pensions has produced a new guide, with worked examples, together with a calculator, to assist you with the determination of the pension tier.
-Please see NHS Pensions' website for further information.
+NHS Pensions has produced a guide, with worked examples, together with a spreadsheet calculator, to assist you with the determination of the pension tier.
+Please see the NHS Pensions' website for further information.

-Q. How are earnings 'annualised' in the 2015 Scheme?
+'Annualising earnings' in the 2015 Scheme?